Editorial Standards - Publications and Citations

 - United States Patent and Trademark Office and/or

 The USPTO does not authorize the use of either its seal or logo on any other websites.

-See MPEP§600 - 608.01(v) (scroll down the page) regarding the right to include a copyright or mask work notice in patents.
+See MPEP§600 - 608.01(v) regarding the right to include a copyright or mask work notice in patents.

 Is there a question about what the USPTO can or cannot do that you cannot find an answer for?
-Send questions about USPTO programs and services to the USPTO Contact Center (UCC) .
-You can suggest USPTO webpages or material you would like featured on this section by E-mail to the firstname.lastname@example.org .
+Send questions about USPTO programs and services to the USPTO Contact Center (UCC).
+You can suggest USPTO webpages or material you would like featured on this section by email to firstname.lastname@example.org.
 While we cannot promise to accommodate all requests, your suggestions will be considered and may lead to other improvements on the website.